-The GoJ has raised the abductions issue in multilateral frameworks, including the G7 summit and the ASEANrelated summit meetings, and the importance of resolving the abductions issue and efforts the GoJ has been making towards this end have gained the clear understanding and support of other nations.
+The GoJ has raised the abductions issue in multilateral frameworks, including the G7 summit, the Japan-Australia-India-U.S. summit meetings and the ASEAN-related Summit meetings, and the importance of resolving the abductions issue and efforts the GoJ has been making towards this end have gained the clear understanding and support of other nations.